 Fair market rent (FMR).
 The rent, including the cost of utilities (except telephone), as established by HUD for units of varying sizes (by number of bedrooms), that must be paid in the housing market area to rent privately owned, existing, decent, safe, and sanitary rental housing of modest (non-luxury) nature with suitable amenities.
+Washington County Department of Housing Services - Housing Choice Voucher Program Administrative Plan

 See periodic publications in the Federal Register in accordance with 24 CFR Part 888.